young5454/ABComp/README.md

 	--cores 4
 ```

-## Downstream comparative analysis
+## Comparative genomics
-The below code will start the downstream comparative analysis pipeline with using up to 4 cores.
+The below code will start the comparative analysis pipeline with using up to 4 cores.
 This task contains gene annotation, pangenome analysis, antibiotic resistance gene finding and more.
 Make sure you activate the default conda environment before your Snakemake run.

 ```bash
 conda activate env_default